By Dongwoo Pae

 What are the next best moves?

-Ship spaced repetition algorithm because static flashcards cause churn after 100-question mastery → increase long-term retention
+Ship spaced-repetition algorithm because current linear progression causes churn after 100 questions → increase long-term retention

 A counter-intuitive read